-- Testimonials & Success Stories: Testimonial quotes can prove to users that your offer is of value.
+- Testimonials & Success Stories: Testimonial quotes from happy customers can prove to users that your offer is of value.
 Social proof is smart to implement when possible.
 If a user sees a Facebook friend (no matter how distant) has downloaded your ebook, they will be much more likely to follow suit.

 - Video/Multimedia Elements: Video and multimedia elements will help keep a visitor’s attention and can be used to provide additional information that you can cut out from the copy, leaving you with cleaner, less distracting piles of text.
 Please for the love of all things beautiful, avoid using audio.
 I have yet to see audio elements used well.
 They are at their best obnoxious and at their worst terrifying.
 I promise you, no one is staying on your squeeze page because of your soothing angelic voice describing the benefits of fish oil vitamin supplements.

 - Color Psychology: Good squeeze pages make careful use of color.
 Pay attention to contrast, white space, etc.

 - Page Text Design: Make your content easily digestible and scannable with headlines, bullets, etc. Provide the important info and make sure that info stands out, is easy to find, and read.
 Read more content design and marketing tips!